Passover Seder: Public Seders

 The group of people who hold a Passover Seder together is referred to in the Talmud (tractate Pesachim) as a chavurah (group).
 In the Far East, for example, Chabad-Lubavitch emissaries regularly conduct Seders for hundreds of visiting students, businesspeople and Jewish travelers.
 The Chabad Seder in Kathmandu regularly attracts more than 1,200 participants.
-In 2006, the Federation of Jewish Communities of the CIS and Baltic Countries organized over 500 public Seders throughout the Former Soviet Union, led by local rabbis and Chabad rabbinical students, drawing more than 150,000 attendees in total.
+In 2006, the Federation of Jewish Communities of the CIS and Baltic Countries organized over 500 public Seders throughout the former Soviet Union, led by local rabbis and Chabad rabbinical students, attended by more than 150,000 people.

 In Israel, where permanent residents observe only one Seder, overseas students learning in yeshivas and women's seminaries are often invited in groups up to 100 for "second-day Seders" hosted by outreach organizations and private individuals.